InformaticsMatters/rdkit_java/Readme.md

 # Dockerfile for building RDkit with Java wrappers.

+Look at the different banches for specific versions.

 Includes a very simple Java example in the src directory.

 Run docker like this: